 The load in the squat should be directly over the mid-line of the foot as you descend to the bottom.

 When your hips move back behind this line and your knees move forward, you stress these joints more.
 The greater the distance between the line of force and your joints, the harder your muscles need to work to overcome the external load.

 Having your hips and knees travel in an opposing direction to the line of force in the squat is totally normal.

-For example, if your knees do not travel forward during the squat, then they won't experience any stress and your quad muscles won't be significantly loaded.
+For example, if your knees do not travel forward during the squat, then they won't experience any stress, and your quad muscles won't be significantly loaded.

-However, it means that all of the stress gets transferred to your hip extensors, which requires your glutes and low-back to work much harder.
-Over time, this could result in injury if one joint or another experience greater stress than what they are accustomed.
+This might seem advantageous… However, it means that all the stress gets transferred to your hip extensors, which requires your glutes and low back to work much harder.
+Over time, this could result in injury if one joint or another experiences greater stress than what they are accustomed.